All Episodes

 So Biden is out there saying and blaming businesses for the inflation and higher prices.

-If you're paying a buck fifty more a gallon to fill up your tank, that's what, 25, 30 bucks, whatever it happens to be depending on how big your gas tank is you know, five hundred to a thousand bucks more to heat your home in the winter and cool your home in the summer um and then you add to that every single thing, every item we buy costs more because it costs more to get it to the store.
+If you're paying $1.50 more a gallon to fill up your tank, that's what, $25, $30, whatever it happens to be, depending on how big your gas tank is, you know, $500 to $1,000 more to heat your home in the winter and cool your home in the summer.

 Yep.

-Food on the table is going to cost more Christmas presents going to everything is going to cost more is costing more.
+Christmas presents, everything is going to cost more, is costing more.

-It hurts middle class families.
+It hurts middle-class families.

-But this is this is the crazy economic.
+But this is the crazy economic.

 Remember their basic plan, their basic plan all along was lock down the economy, spend like crazy, pay people not to work, and now they're getting ready to raise taxes for those who have been working.

-Such a deal for working class middle class families.
+Such a deal for working class, middle-class families.

 So that's what they're up to.

-If you do that on top of what they've already done.
+I think they're toying with price controls, which is scary because we know what happens if you do that on top of what they've already done.

-We've already tried this once.
+I've already tried this once.

 Bad idea.